michaeljclark/vf128/README.md

 The 2-bit exponent has a bias of 1, a subnormal value of 0 and an infinity value of 3.
 The rules for handling subnormals, infinity and not-a-number are consistent with IEEE 754.
-The mantissa has an implied leading 1 bit, except for the subnormal exponent value which has an implied leading 0 bit.
+The mantissa has an implied leading one bit, except for the subnormal exponent value which has an implied leading zero.
 The rules are consistent with IEEE 754 graceful underflow.
 There are two distinct exponent values and the minimum exponent is equal to _-(bias+1)_.